Lucas-Boyadjian/holbertonschool-low_level_programming/hello_world/README.md

 # For C programs
 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 4-puts.c && ./a.out
-"Programming is like building a multilingual puzzle
+Programming is like building a multilingual puzzle

 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 5-printf.c && ./a.out
 with proper grammar, but the outcome is a piece of art,